djchateau/ServerBackupUtility/ServerBackupUtility/Installer/Readme.txt

 ------------------------------

-- List of folders separated by pipe characters, containing target sub-folders with multiple files, all of which will be archived and backed up as a single zip file \
+- List of folders separated by pipe characters, containing target sub-folders with multiple files, each of which will be archived and backed up as a single zip file \
 	add key="FolderPaths" value="D:\Webs|D:\Media\Video"

-- Folder to store the above archived files for backup (All files in this folder will be backed up.) \
+- Folder to store the above archived files for backup (All files in this folder will be backed up) \
 	add key="ArchivePath" value="D:\Backups"

 - Folder to store the database archives (We do not recommend archiving database files with this utility.
-  Use your database maintenance utility to archive your databases and place the backups in this folder.) \
+  Use your database maintenance utility to archive your databases and place the backups in this folder) \
 	add key="DatabasePath" value="D:\SqlServerDataFiles\Backup"

 - Scheduler Mode (Select Clock for backup at a regularly scheduled time or Interval for repetitive tasks) \